thenewdarling/Spellbook/Class Features/Healing Light.md

 As a bonus action, you can heal one creature you can see within 60 feet of you, spending dice from the pool.
 The maximum number of dice you can spend at once equals your Charisma modifier (minimum of one die).
 Roll the dice you spend, add them together, and restore a number of hit points equal to the total.

-Your pool regains all expended dice when you finish a long rest.
+Your pool regains all expended dice when you finish a [[Long Rest]].

 tags: [[Warlock#Celestial]]